VEmpire555/VEmpire555/README.md

 - 👋 Hi, I’m @VEmpire555
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning new things every day
-- 🌱 I’m currently learning Ansible
+- 🌱 I’m currently learning Ansible and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...